Deformations of Zappatic stable surfaces and their Galois covers

 \abstract This paper considers some algebraic surfaces that can deform to planar Zappatic stable surfaces with a unique singularity of type $E_n$.
-We prove that the Galois covers of these surfaces are all simply connected of general type, for $n \geq 4$.
+We prove that the Galois covers of these surfaces are all simply connected of general type, for $n \geq 4$, and we give a formula for Chern numbers of such Galois covers.
 As an application, we prove that such surfaces do not exist for~$n>30$.
+Furthermore, Koll$\acute{a}$r improves the result to $n >9$ in Appendix \ref{A1}.